AliaksandrTsimokhau/aws-mentoring/materials/07_functions_and_api_gateway/Readme.md

 2) **Security**.
 API Gateway provides you with multiple tools to authorize access to your APIs and control service operation access.
 API Gateway allows you to leverage AWS administration and security tools, such as AWS Identity and Access Management (IAM) and Amazon Cognito, to authorize access to your APIs.
 API Gateway can verify signed API calls on your behalf using the same methodology AWS uses for its own APIs.
 Using custom authorizers written as AWS Lambda functions, API Gateway can also help you verify incoming bearer tokens, removing authorization concerns from your backend code.

 3) **Resiliency**.
-API Gateway helps you manage traffic with throttling so that backend operations can withstand traffic spikes.
-API Gateway also helps you improve the performance of your APIs and the latency your end users experience by caching the output of API calls to avoid calling your backend every time.
+To prevent your APIs from being overwhelmed by too many requests, API Gateway throttles requests to your APIs.
+Specifically, API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account.
+You can configure custom throttling for your APIs.
+To learn more, see Throttle API requests for better throughput.

 4) **Operations Monitoring**.
 After an API is published and in use, API Gateway provides you with a metrics dashboard to monitor calls to your services.
 The API Gateway dashboard, through integration with Amazon CloudWatch, provides you with backend performance metrics covering API calls, latency data and error rates.
 You can enable detailed metrics for each method in your APIs and also receive error, access or debug logs in CloudWatch Logs.